Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 The Gold Nugget: The One Mistake Most Indians Make

-Even a large banana gives less protein (1.8g) than a single small glass of milk (6g).
-The banana in your shake is doing almost nothing for your protein intake.
+Most people think banana is a protein fruit.
+It is not.
+Even a large banana gives less protein (about 1.8 g) than a single small glass of milk (about 6 g).
+The banana in your shake is doing almost nothing for your protein.
 The milk is doing all the work.

 Quick Buying Tip: Use a Good Portable Blender